Staff

 Cognitive Reasoning Layer

-The Cognitive Reasoning Layer assembles structured organizational context and frames execution before interacting with models — incorporating architectural intent, ownership boundaries, historical decisions, anti-pattern awareness, execution policies, and structural reasoning into every interaction.
+The Cognitive Reasoning Layer assembles structured organizational context and frames execution before interacting with models — incorporating architectural intent, ownership boundaries, historical decisions, anti-pattern awareness, assumption checks, confidence calibration, execution policies, and structural reasoning into every interaction.

-Context is assembled systematically, not left to conversational chance
+Context is assembled structurally, not left to conversational chance

 Execution framing translates organizational context into precise model interactions